 Using hot water to melt away the ice on your windshield is a bad idea that could end up costing you hundreds or even thousands of dollars in the long run.
 Yes, hot water will likely melt right through the ice, but it will also stress the windshield.
 It’s not uncommon for small cracks to develop when hot water is pored onto a cold windshield.
 And even if it doesn’t immediately crack, it could weaken the glass so it’s more vulnerable to cracks and damage in the future.

-Steps To Removing Ice From a Windshield
+Steps For Safely Removing Ice From A Windshield

 - Start your truck and turn the defroster on.